minshi123/gitlab/doc/development/pipelines.md

 [based on the changes](../ci/yaml/README.md#onlychangesexceptchanges) from a commit or MR by extending from the following CI definitions:

-- `.only:changes-code`: Allows a job to only be created upon code-related changes.
-- `.only:changes-qa`: Allows a job to only be created upon QA-related changes.
-- `.only:changes-docs`: Allows a job to only be created upon docs-related changes.
-- `.only:changes-graphql`: Allows a job to only be created upon GraphQL-related changes.
 - `.only:changes-code-backstage`: Allows a job to only be created upon code-related or backstage-related (e.g. Danger, RuboCop, specs) changes.
 - `.only:changes-code-qa`: Allows a job to only be created upon code-related or QA-related changes.
 - `.only:changes-code-backstage-qa`: Allows a job to only be created upon code-related, backstage-related (e.g. Danger, RuboCop, specs) or QA-related changes.